What we know about the suspect in the Monterey Park massacre - Local News 8

 The weapon recovered from the Alhambra location was a magazine-fed semi-automatic assault pistol that had an extended large capacity magazine attached to it, the sheriff said Sunday.

-A law enforcement official with knowledge of the case told CNN it was a Cobray M11 9mm semi-automatic weapon, which is designed to take 30-round magazines that allow for rapid fire without having to frequently change magazines.
+It was a Cobray M11 9mm semi-automatic weapon, which is designed to take 30-round magazines that allow for rapid fire without having to frequently change magazines, the law enforcement official with knowledge of the case told CNN.

 A handgun was also discovered in the van with the suspect, the sheriff said.